Using the STAC Specification#

 The data files must be referred to using asset entries ).

-STAC extension defines fields to be included directly in the asset definition.
+Instead of defining asset roles (to be included in the roles array), the ml-aoi STAC extension defines fields to be included directly in the asset definition.
 The “roles” field is then optional.

-may coexist in the same STAC Item.
+Multiple assets of type label or feature may coexist in the same STAC Item.

 For example: